antleypk/red_hat_test/README.md

           Added more unit tests

   Assumptions:
-  --This project was developed on an amazon ec2; with Red Hat Enterprise Linux release 8.0 Ootpa
+  --This project was developed on an amazon ec2; with Red Hat Enterprise Linux release 8.0 Ootpa.

   --This project has some development tools on it.
 Example tmux and nano..
 They are
     on here for development purposes but might not be included if deployment speed was an important factor.
-Lean is fast
+Lean is fast.